 These problems can often be attributed to a constant need to clean the dirt and debris from these units.

-Chubb reports an incident where a coupling on an HVAC unit in a manufacturing plant failed, leaking over 12,000 gallons of water over 15,000 sq. feet of the building, costing the business $4 million in lost revenue, clean-up costs, and the need for extensive regulatory approval.
+Chubb reported an incident in a manufacturing plant, where a coupling on an HVAC unit leaked over 12,000 gallons of water.
+This cost the business around $4m in lost revenue, clean-up costs, and the need for extensive regulatory approval.

 The good news is that IoT systems are well-positioned to protect from these incidents.
-For example, leak detection sensors deployed around HVAC units, boiler rooms, and on critical joints and couplings throughout the building can warn you early about a leak.
+For example, leak detection sensors deployed around critical joints on HVAC units can warn you early about a leak.

-Temperature sensors can also monitor key parts of heating and cooling, warning you if coils are freezing or ducts and pipes are becoming too hot because they need cleaning.
+Temperature sensors can also monitor the key heating and cooling mechanisms on HVAC appliances.
+These sensors can warn you if coils are freezing or ducts and pipes are becoming too hot because they need cleaning.

-Additionally, some companies produce gas sensors that can detect refrigerant gases used in most air conditioning systems, which is especially important given how dangerous they are to people and the environment.
+Additionally, some gas sensors have been designed to detect refrigerant gasses used in most air conditioning systems.
+This is especially important given how dangerous they are to people and the environment.

 This is a constant issue for multi-residential buildings with stacked plumbing, as well as hotels and other hospitality accommodations.
 Toilets are the most common, accounting for nearly 1 in 6 events of interior water damage.

-Plumbing leaks in these types of buildings have a compounding effect.
-A leak in one unit can damage the walls and ceilings in all the units around it, leading to exponential costs as you are forced to rehouse or relocate residents while repairs are made.
+The frequency of leaks can significantly increase any business’ water bills; however, the real costs can come from the compounding repair costs.
+A leak in one unit can damage the walls and ceilings in all the units around it.
+This domino-effect can lead to business interruptions and downtime costs such as relocating residents while repairs are made.

-The IoT water detection sensors we make at Laiier were designed with this scenario in mind.
-We developed a sensor you can apply like tape around pipes, joints, seals and valves, allowing you to know the moment even a couple of drops of water are detected.
+The IoT water detection sensors we make at LAIIER were designed with this scenario in mind.
+We developed a sensor that can be applied like tape around pipes, joints, seals and valves, detecting as little as two drops of water.

 Additionally, water flow sensors are a great complement to this kind of water detection.
 Flow sensors can be used to watch for things like clogs or pressure problems throughout your building’s plumbing.

-What makes these leaks most difficult is, because these appliances are actively pumping water, leaks from these most often occur when the machine is running, rapidly flooding entire rooms in minutes.
+Appliance leaks from washing machines, dishwashers and water heaters are mostly caused by aging parts or clogs.
+What makes these leaks most difficult is that they only leak when the machine is running and actively pumping water.
+And when this flow activates, this can rapidly flood entire rooms in minutes.
 For example, we cover dishwashers’ water leak risks, highlighting some key ways appliances fail.

 Roof leaks are perhaps the most common type of water leak in commercial buildings.
-Rain, snow, wind, or poor maintenance all contribute to leaks.
-Commercial roofs also tend to be loaded with HVAC equipment, vents, and skylights, which increase the number of points where water can enter.
+Some key influences that increase damage include rain, snow, wind, and poor maintenance.
+Commercial roofs also contain HVAC equipment, vents, and skylights, which increase the number of points where water can enter.

 Sensors can be a valuable tool in preventing water damage from leaks in the roofs and walls:

-Water detection sensors can be used in layers of roofing material or around the frames of windows and doors to monitor any leaks.
+Water leak detection sensors such as LAIIER’s Severn WLD can be used in layers of roofing material or around the frames of windows and doors to monitor any leaks.

-Structural health monitoring sensors, used for checking the levelness of walls, roofs, and their structural integrity, can also be used to watch for evidence of sloping or caving that might be caused by water.
+Structural health monitoring sensors, used for checking the levelness of walls, roofs and their structural integrity, can also be used to watch for water damage or pooling.

 Water damage from flooding and sewage backups may be the messiest and most complex.
-Excessive rain and rising river or sea levels are extremely difficult to predict and happen so quickly that it’s usually impossible to do much about them until they’re over.
+Excessive rain and overflowing riverbanks are extremely difficult to predict: one they start, not much can prevent them.